marcliberatore/230-lab-bash-scripts/README.md

 `change_permission.sh` all files with extension `.txt` in a specified directory (which you will define in the script) should have read-only permission for all users.

+Some hints:

+1. You will want to write a `for` loop that goes over every file with extension `.txt`.
+See [here](http://linuxcommand.org/lc3_wss0130.php) for more hints of how it might look like.

+2. Check the man page of `chmod` to see how to set file permissions.

+3. Read about option `-l` in the man page of `ls` to see how to display file permissions.